hindux/hindux.github.io/_posts/2020-06-04-How-to-install-packages-in-termux.md

 `pkg show micro`

-There are few mote subcommand which is quite useful. you can list via `pkg help`
+There are few more subcommand which is quite useful. you can list via `pkg help`

 #### What is next ?